Become a Social Worker in Louisiana

 Social Work Degree Programs in Louisiana

-There are 13 accredited Bachelor of Social Work (BSW) and Master of Social Work (MSW) degree programs in Louisiana.
+Louisiana has multiple CSWE-accredited Bachelor of Social Work (BSW) and Master of Social Work (MSW) programs; you can confirm the current list at the CSWE directory of accredited programs.
 A bachelor’s degree in social work allows a student to enter an advanced standing MSW program, which can be completed in around one year.
-A BSW also prepares students for entry-level social work positions and is the minimum requirement for licensure as an RSW in South Carolina.
-There are seven schools in South Carolina offering accredited BSW programs:
+A BSW also prepares students for entry-level social work roles and can meet the education requirement for Louisiana’s Registered Social Worker (RSW) designation.”
+Schools in Louisiana with social work programs (as reflected in ASWB’s school code list) include:

 Master of Social Work (MSW) Programs in Louisiana